gfirem/formidable_autocomplete/readme.txt

 With this field you can grab tha data from a form also you can create cascade relational fields and filter child to show data.
 It work like lookups.

 == Changelog ==

+= 1.0.1 =
+Fixing the Watch Autocomplete Fields

 = 1.0.0 =
 Start